diepala/cantor/README.md

 ### Order the PCB

-Download the gerber file from realeses, and submit it to your favorite PCB manufacturer.
+Download the gerber file from releases, and submit it to your favorite PCB manufacturer.
 The keyboard designs have been tested with JLCPCB.

 Note: if you don't want a random tracking number to be printed in the PCB, make sure to select the option 'Remove Order Number' in JLCPCB.